bin3xish477/fatt/README.md

 # fatt
 fatt (Find All The Things) is a tool written in Go that'll find common strings in a specified file or HTTP response.
-If you have any regular expressions that aren't included, please make a pull request containing the regular expression and I'll include it into the tools.
+If you have any regular expressions that aren't included, please make a pull request containing the regular expression and I'll include it into the tools current collection.

 https://user-images.githubusercontent.com/44281620/130001712-ebf962c6-fd7a-4fe0-94b8-b7cb354ada21.mp4